Robert College: Bingham Hall

 Originally built as a medical school building, financed by William Bingham in memory of his mother, Mary Payne Bingham, the building housed the junior high school section from 1925 to 1992.
 Today, it is home to the boys' dormitories, as well as a secondary theater room, and business and administrative offices.
 A plaque commemorating the construction of the building, which reads "Mary Payne Bingham Hall, erected in honor of Mary Payne Bingham by her son William Bingham 2nd", is visible above the front entrance.

 Feyyaz Berker Hall

 Feyyaz Berker Hall, colloquially referred to as "Feyyaz", (Note: Amongst Robert College students, "Feyyaz" is also used as a metonymy for natural science courses.) today houses the science labs and classrooms, as well as the Science Department.
 The building was completed in 1990, and named after its largest donor, leading Turkish businessman and Robert College trustee, Feyyaz Berker (Robert College Eng '46 alumnus).
 The front of the building has arched windows, which mimic the façade of Gould Hall.
 Contents of the Biology Museum, which has one of the rarest collections in Turkey, are scattered across the second and third floors of the building.
+Feyyaz Berker Hall is currently undergoing a renovation which started in the 2026 summer break.
+The renovation was said to be completed by September 7th (which is when the 2026-2027 academic year started).
+While the 2nd and 3rd floors are operational and host science classes, due to some delays the 1st and 4th floors still remain closed for students to this day.
+Current Robert College Head Whitman Shepard said the building will be fully opened by September 21st during the last "Community Announcements" which take place at the start and end of every week.